abudri/Docker/README.md

 Nice!
 Looking more efficient already without all those node_modules taking up space in your image.
 [Reference](https://open.appacademy.io/learn/full-stack-online/docker-curriculum/dockerfiles-galore)

+### The `latest` Tag

+The `latest` tag will always be the default if no tag is specified.
+Say if we have in the `Dockerfile` the `FROM ubuntu` command, that instruction is equal to `FROM ubuntu:latest`.
+There is a problem with this: what if ubuntu releases a new version that your build isn't compatible with?
+So, unless it is your intention to a generic `Dockerfile` that must stay up-to-date with the base image, provide a specific tag, such as `FROM ubuntu:16.03`.
+[Reference](https://open.appacademy.io/learn/full-stack-online/docker-curriculum/dockerfiles-galore)

 ## `Dockerfile` Commands

 **Common `Dockerfile` Commands - [Reference](https://open.appacademy.io/learn/full-stack-online/docker-curriculum/dockerfile-cheat-sheet) / [Also](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact)**